Service summary:

 • We can apostille both the original and a certified copy

-• Both versions of mediation agreements must be certified
+• Both versions of mediation agreements must be certified by an FCDO-registered solicitor or notary public in the UK.

 Then the certified mediation agreement can be apostilled.

-We can return the legalised documents via DHL courier (next-day service), or you can collect them in person (24 hours).
+We can return the legalised documents via DHL or Royal Mail (next-day service), or you can collect them in person.

 Jump to: How much does it cost? ↓ How long does it take?

-The full order process:
+The order process:

 If you have any questions, please call 0207 0500 692